LukeG-H/war-card-game/README.txt

 #       WAR       #
 ###################

-This goal of this project was to create a simple implementation of the card game "WAR", in python.
+The goal of this project was to create a simple implementation of the card game "WAR", in python.
 This was the result of a work discussion that led to a challenge between a colleague and I.
 The aim being to challenge our programming abilities and to see how we approach the problem differently.